computational-social-science-zurich/sicss-zurich/README.md

 - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems, by Aurelien Geron

 ## Pre-event office hours
-You can meet on Fridays between 10:00-12:00 (from April onwards).
+You can meet us on Fridays between 10:00-12:00 (from April onwards).
 Please book your slot [here](https://calendly.com/sicss-ethz2021/15min?month=2021-04).

 ## Preliminary schedule